 On appeal, the defendant argued that the State violated his rights by failing to provide him with a copy of a ticket that he was allegedly issued for an unsafe lane change one hour prior to his arrest.
 Specifically, he argued that the State would not produce the evidence because the testimony of the officer that issued the ticket and footage from the officer’s dashboard camera could exonerate him.

 The court rejected these arguments because the defendant admitted that he was never stopped by the officer in question and that the officer who stopped him was riding alone.
 Rather, the ticket was erroneously issued due to a clerical error.

 The court further noted that although the defendant was aware of the second ticket, he did not seek the name of the officer that wrote the ticket or the ticket itself via discovery.
 The court held, then that a defendant cannot remain silent at a municipal court proceeding regarding a discovery violation of which he is aware to strategically argue the violation at a trial de novo.
 Thus, the lower court ruling was affirmed.

 Meet with a Seasoned New Jersey DWI Defense Attorney

-If you are accused of a DWI offense in New Jersey, it is prudent to meet with an attorney to discuss what evidence the State must produce to demonstrate your guilt.
+If you are accused of a third DWI offense in New Jersey, it is prudent to meet with an attorney to discuss what evidence the State must produce to demonstrate your guilt.
 The seasoned New Jersey DWI defense attorneys of The Law Offices of Jonathan F. Marshall have the knowledge and experience needed to obtain favorable results and we will work diligently to help you seek to retain your rights.
 We can be reached through our online form or at 877-450-8301 to set up a conference.